AbhinavMir/SolidityNotes/README.md

 # SolidityNotes
-A bunch of random practice code for Solidity
+A bunch of random practice code for Solidity - nothing for production, mostly copied for my quick reference